mayamcdougall/NotePaper/README.md

 ### Custom Themes

 NotePaper has support for full custom CSS themes.
 These themes reside in "assets/NotePaper_Themes/".
 NotePaper themes can be defined globally using config options, but can also be assigned on a page-by-page basis using the "Theme" meta variable.
 The theme defined in your metadata will always overrule the theme defined in your config.
 You can also set a page to use NotePaper's default theme instead of the one defined in your config.
-To do this, simply set your metadata theme value to "default" (e.g. "Theme: default").
+To do this, simply set your metadata theme value to "Default" (e.g. "Theme: Default").

 Two sample themes are included with NotePaper:
 	* WritingDesk is a simple palette swap of NotePaper, providing a lighter color scheme.